jameschapman19/thesis/readme.md

 - Configure the LaTeX Workshop extension to use `latexmk` as the default recipe.
 You can do this by adding the following lines to your `settings.json` file:

+## Version Control/Using with Overleaf when you want

+You can switch back and forth between editing your thesis locally and on Overleaf.
+To do this, you just host your thesis on GitHub and use Overleaf's [GitHub integration] to sync your changes.
+Wahey!

 ## Hints